Everyone understands the growing importance of an online presence, but how does one actually translate this into sales?

 In the online world of virtually infinite information, you have to present your business and your offer in a way that differentiates you from everyone else, while compelling the prospect to take the next step.

 Think of it this way: without a different and compelling offer, why would a prospect contact you?
-There are thousands of brokers out there, and many big-name broker groups with widespread brand recognition – you’ve got to stand out.
+There are thousands of agents out there, and many big-name real estate groups with widespread brand recognition – you’ve got to stand out.

 Speed of delivery is critical